firat-kilic/Rewards-checker/README.md

 - Open `bot.py` and replace the values of `TELEGRAM_TOKEN`, `TELEGRAM_CHAT_ID`, `MY_WALLET_ADDRESS`, and `ARB_API_URL` with your own information.

+### Step 4: Install Required Packages

+- Ensure you have a `requirements.txt` file in your project directory with all the necessary packages.
+- Install the required packages by running: pip install -r requirements.txt

-### Step 4: Creating and Managing a Screen Session
+### Step 5: Creating and Managing a Screen Session

 To ensure that the script continues to run in the background, particularly useful on a remote server, you can utilize `screen`: